dpankratz/TVMFuzz/README.md

 2. Follow [TVM installation guide](https://docs.tvm.ai/install/from_source.html)
 3. In the `config.cmake` file change `set(USE_LLVM OFF)` to `set(USE_LLVM /usr/bin/llvm-config-8)`
 4. Clone this repository
-5. Run `pip3 install --user numpy termcolor`
+5. Run `pip3 install --user termcolor`
 6. Test the installation by running `python3 tvmfuzz.py`

+If this is not amenable then a dockerfile and VM image are available.

+## Dockerfile

+To create locally:
+1. `cd docker/`
+2. `make build`
+3. `docker run -it tvmfuzz`

+Then the Installation can be tested via `python3 tvmfuzz.py`

+To use remote image:
+1. `docker pull dpankratz/tvmfuzz`
+2. `docker run -it dpankratz/tvmfuzz`

 ## VM Image

-Due to TVM periodically having breaking changes I have included a Ubuntu VM image that contains compatible versions of TVMFuzz,TVM, and LLVM.
+Due to TVM periodically having breaking changes, TVMFuzz also includes a [Ubuntu VM image]() that contains compatible versions of TVMFuzz, TVM, and LLVM.

 To use this option:
 1. install virtualbox